Sir Willoughby Aston, 2nd Baronet

 Sir Willoughby Aston, 2nd Baronet JP DL (5 July 1640 – 14 December 1702) was an English baronet.

 Early life

 Aston was born on 5 July 1640.
 He was the only surviving son of Sir Thomas Aston, 1st Baronet, who fought for the Royalist cause in the English Civil War, and, his second wife, Anne Willoughby (1614–1688).
 After his father's death, his mother married Hon.
-Anchitell Grey, MP for Derby and second son of Henry Grey, 1st Earl of Stamford, From his parent's marriage, he was brother to Magdalen Aston (who married Sir Robert Burdett, 3rd Baronet), and Mary Aston (who married Michael Biddulph of Polesworth).
+Anchitell Grey, MP for Derby and second son of Henry Grey, 1st Earl of Stamford, From his parents' marriage, he was brother to Magdalen Aston (who married Sir Robert Burdett, 3rd Baronet), and Mary Aston (who married Michael Biddulph of Polesworth).